-Baby Crawling: How Do You Encourage Your Baby To Crawl?
+When It Comes To Baby Crawling, How Do You Help Your Baby To Crawl?
+Read Our Tips To Encourage Crawling

-We have an almost-crawler!
-How do you encourage baby crawling?
-Here’s what we’ve been trying to get our baby to crawl.
+So how do you encourage baby crawling?
+Here’s what we’ve been trying to help our baby crawl, and our 5 baby crawling tips.

-It’s as if someone has flipped the ‘activate’ switch on Eliza; she is now in a state of perpetual motion.
-Whereas before she would roll over, get stuck and then make loud, frustrated pterodactyl noises until she was picked up – repeat x many times until I collapsed in exhaustion – she’ll now happily and independently make her nosy way around and around the floor (especially when one of the holy trinity of baby wipe packets, phones or TV remotes are in sight).
+It’s as if someone has flipped the ‘activate’ switch on Eliza; she is now constantly moving on the floor.
+Whereas before she would roll over, get stuck and then make loud, frustrated pterodactyl noises until she was picked up – repeat x many times until I collapsed in exhaustion – she’ll now happily and independently make her nosy way around and around the floor.

 How To Help Your Baby With Crawling